Amazon's Fire HD 8 tablet is more than half off and close to its Prime Day price

 This is more than half off.

 It’s fairly thin and light, making it a budget-friendly option for a “kick around the house” tablet.
 Just plop it on the nightstand and use it for emergency Netflix sessions.
-We recommended the tablet , calling it “a great communal device.”
+We recommended the tablet in our official review, calling it “a great communal device.”
 It’s not going to win any design awards, but it gets the job done.

 There are two caveats.
 First of all, this is an ad-supported model.
 There are ads on the lockscreen.
 I hate advertisements with the heat of 1,000 suns, but this never bothered me.
 The whole thing is fairly innocuous.
 The other potential downside involves the app store.
 This tablet can only access the Amazon Appstore and not Google Play.
 You’ll be able to find all of the big apps and games, but the more niche titles may not be available.

-Amazon is also selling the slightly beefier , which is close to its Prime Day price.
+Amazon is also selling the slightly beefier Fire HD 10 tablet for $90, which is close to its Prime Day price.
 This one boasts a 10.1” FHD screen, an octa-core processor and 3GB of RAM.

 October Prime Day 2024 is around the corner, serving as Amazon’s (un)official kickoff to the holiday shopping season.
 If you’re eager to snag some early holiday deals for those on your list (or yourself), here’s what we know so far about the next Prime Day shopping event.